Skip to content

 The comparison is not based upon match status, but upon computed score, with an extra malus for does_not_match.

-We have the guarantee to have this order:
+We guarantee this order:

 But unknown_match and may_not_match may be in-between those values.